-If you’re based in Brighton and Hove, buying your sanitary products from Infinity foods will ensure we all help in the process of ending period poverty.
-We donate 5% of our sales to local women’s charities that provide free sanitary products to people in need and working to help find period poverty solutions in our local area.
+If you’re based in Brighton and Hove, buying your menstrual products from Infinity foods will ensure we all help in the process of ending period poverty.
+We donate 5% of our sales to local women’s charities that provide free menstrual products to people in need and working to help find period poverty solutions in our local area.

 Share with your friends what period poverty is and why we need to put an end to it.
-Buy sanitary products consciously.
+Buy menstrual products consciously.
 Support your local women’s charities.
 Raise awareness.

 Who is Infinity Foods?

 Infinity foods Shop and Bakery have become an institution in Brighton and the UK, established in 1971 and in 2019 celebrating 40 years of being a workers cooperative.
 We are often referred to as the granddaddy of the health food shop, with freshly baked organic bread and organic fruit and vegetables sourced as close to home as possible.